sommarskog/sql-docs/azure-sql/managed-instance/managed-instance-link-configure-how-to-scripts.md

 - `<SQLServerIP>` with the IP address of your SQL Server.
 The provided IP address must be accessible by managed instance.

 > [!NOTE]
 > If you want establish a link to an availability group that already exists, then provide the IP address of the listener when supplying the `<SQLServerIP>` parameter.
+Please ensure that trust has been established between all availability group nodes and SQL Managed Instance (see [Establish trust between instances](#establish-trust-between-instances) section).

 ```powershell-interactive